 - Property Orders: Various Orders.

-Factors the court must consider
+Factors the Court must consider

-We have considerable experience in resolving financial disputes, whether through court proceedings or by advising clients who are taking part in mediation or other types of ADR.
+We have considerable experience in resolving financial disputes, whether through court proceedings or by advising clients who are taking part in mediation or other types of ADR

-We always attempt to agree a settlement, rather than proceeding to a contested Court hearing where a decision is imposed upon the parties by a Judge.
+We always attempt to agree a settlement, rather than proceeding to a contested court hearing where a decision is imposed upon the parties by a Judge.
 An agreed settlement is often quicker and will usually resolve a dispute more amicably.
 Furthermore, the legal costs involved in a negotiated settlement rather than a contested hearing will be significantly less.
 If a satisfactory settlement is not possible though, we would advise issuing an application which ultimately could go before a Judge to be decided.

 Contact Our Divorce Lawyers Today.